 If you work at home or have taken some time off from work, make sure the pup gets some time alone in the home.
 You want him prepared for spending some time alone when you need a break and for your eventual return to work.
-There should be no big hellos and good byes.
-Just get out of the house and leave pup alone for an hour or two in the crate.
+There should be no big hellos and goodbyes.
+Just get out of the house and leave the pup alone for an hour or two in the crate.
 He needs to learn that your coming and going is normal.

 There should be zero unattended time outside the crate.
 This is lethal for a new puppy.
 It is much easier to prevent annoying behavior than it is to change it.
 Think prevention versus cure.

-Keep the leash on in the house to help with management of your pup.
+Keep the leash on in the house to help with the management of your pup.
 Have lots of chews available for your pup to chew on.